Skip to content

 Standing at six feet and eight inches tall, he is known for his exceptional setting skills and leadership on the court.

-He has won several individual awards, including the Best Blocker in Asia Cup 2014 in Kazakhstan, Best Blocker in Junior Asian Championship 2010 in Thailand, and Best Blocker in Tunisia, Qatar, Dubai, and Malaysia.
+He has won several individual awards, including the Best Blocker award in the Asia Cup 2014 in Kazakhstan, the Best Blocker award in the Junior Asian Championship 2010 in Thailand, and the Best Blocker award in tournaments held in Tunisia, Qatar, Dubai, and Malaysia.

 10. Ashwal Rai